 Reading Program Tip #6-Support reading routines at home and encourage discussion to improve comprehension.

 Parent involvement matters.
 Having a strong connection with your parents makes a HUGE difference to your students’ growth.
 Parents appreciate learning from the classroom teacher how to best help at home.
 You can help them with establishing a routine of reading, support parents with question stems they can use for discussion can aid in comprehension practice, and include them in your classroom routine where able.
 [THIS POST] includes tips on parental involvement.
 You might check it out.

-Be patient.
+Literacy Tip #7-Be patient.
 It’s hard to remember what it was like learning to read.
-Have high expectations, but be careful not to overload too.
+Have high expectations, but be careful to not overload.
 Pour on the praise for your kids who struggle.
-Effort makes the difference over time!
+Effort makes the difference over time.

 Struggling readers need TLC and extra time to catch up, but please keep in mind that these kids are working really hard.
 Encouragement goes a long way.
 Reaching frustration and having kids shut down does not help.
 Here are a few signs to watch for:

-- Student rubs eyes and puts head down.
+- The student rubs eyes and puts head down.